fbpx

 How To Remove Blemishes In Lightroom

-If your image turns black and white, it is because the visualize spots option is checked in the bottom toolbar.
-Make sure to uncheck visualize spots when removing blemishes since then you can actually see your subject.
-Visualize spots is meant specifically for finding sensor spots in a photo, which isn’t something we need to worry about for this tutorial.
+Note: If your image turns black and white, it is because the visualize spots option is checked in the bottom toolbar.
+Make sure to uncheck Visualize Spots when removing blemishes since then you can see your subject.

-Once you’ve set the settings the way you’d like, simply click the blemish you’d like to heal.
-You’ll see the circle appear on the blemish, and another circle nearby that pulls example texture and color to help heal the blemish.
+Once you’ve set the settings, simply click the blemish you’d like to heal.
+You’ll see the circle appear on the blemish and another circle nearby that pulls sample texture and color to help heal the blemish.
 You can click and drag the example circle to make the healed spot more accurate.

 To fix spots that aren’t round, you can just click and drag the brush, and it will brush over the area.
 To easily delete a spot adjustment you can hold Alt (Win) or Option (Mac) and click the spot.
 You’ll notice your cursor changes to a pair of scissors.
 To delete multiple spots at once, hold Alt (Win) or Option (Mac) while dragging over the spots.